 Follow the clues on local scavenger hunts from groups like Urban Adventure Quest in Columbus or bring the adventure inside with Let's Roam's In-Home Scavenger Hunts.
 For more, try your hand at the Lancaster, Toledo and Akron Scavenger Hunts (check out all of their Ohio offerings online).

-Pour your own candle and create fall-scented magic at Petals & Wicks in Hamilton.
-Or get crafty in Columbus at Makers Social (a full service bar and DIY shop), learn to crochet with tutorials from TLYarnCrafts and journal with Scribble’s illustrated activity cards.
+DIY and pour your own candle.
+Create fall-scented magic at Petals & Wicks in Hamilton.
+Or get crafty in Columbus at Makers Social (a full service bar and DIY shop), learn to crochet with tutorials from TLYarnCrafts and journal with Scribble's illustrated activity cards.

-Don’t get board this season!
+Don't get board this season!
 Lots of local libraries let you check out board games, like Bexley Public Library or Mentor Public Library.
 For a more digital experience, you can check out a video games from Clark County Public Library, the Stark Library or the Columbus Metropolitan Library.
-If you’d like even more game time, shop board games with Columbus’s Kingmakers, play the card game Medium (designed by two Columbus locals) or go classic with a round of UNO -- who's inventor, Merle Robbins, is from Ohio!
+If you'd like even more game time, play the card game Medium (designed by two Columbus locals) or go classic with a round of UNO -- who's inventor, Merle Robbins, is from Ohio!

-How many things can you check off your list this fall?
+How many things will you check off your Fall bucket list this season?